open-contracting-extensions/government-procurement-agreement/docs/gpa.md

         <td>A procuring entity shall prepare a report in writing on each contract awarded under paragraph 1.
 The report shall include the name of the procuring entity, the value and kind of goods or services procured and a statement indicating the circumstances and conditions described in paragraph 1 that justified the use of limited tendering.</td>
         <td markdown=1>

-* If the following data has not been published following the guidance for article VII:2
+* If the following data has not been published following the guidance for VII:2
   * For *the name of the procuring entity*, follow the guidance for VII:2(a)
   * For the *kind of goods or services procured*, follow the guidance for VII:2(b)
 * Add an `Award` object to the `awards` array